 FUNDING AREAS: Children and youth, education, music education, the arts

-IP TAKE: You’ll need to work through a community foundation to get to this funder, but there are some great opportunities here for youth music education and equal education causes in South Carolina.
+IP TAKE: Grant seekers will need to work through a community foundation to get to this funder, but there are some great opportunities here for youth music education and equal education causes in South Carolina.

 PROFILE: Best known for hit songs and heavy radio play in the 1990s, Hootie and the Blowfish is a band with a philanthropic spirit.
-The Hootie and the Blowfish Foundation was founded in 2000 and focuses on children in South Carolina.
+The Hootie and the Blowfish Foundation was founded in 2000 and supports children in South Carolina.
+It seeks to “support the ongoing fight to even the playing field in educational funding and lend an encouraging hand to all those in need.”
 The foundation was formed in conjunction with Hootie and the Blowfish Monday, an event that takes place after the Masters Golf Tournament to benefit kids in the South Carolina.